PluribusDigital/epa-lake-demo/README.md

-# EPA National Lake Assessment Prototype
+# EPA National Lakes Assessment Prototype

 The EPA National Lakes Assessment is a statistical survey of the condition of our nation's lakes, ponds, and reservoirs.
 This application allows you to explore that data.
 You can explore the dataset, viewing the data for a given lake.
 Further, you can gain context about the data.
 By clicking on a field, you get a definition of what it contains, as well as some descriptive statistics as to how the lake compares to other lakes.

 This prototype application was developed by STSI as part of a response to a Request for Information published by the EPA.
 The EPA has done a great job of making raw data available as a set of CSV files.
 This prototype expands on that, allowing would-be users of the data a chance to "kick the tires" and understand the contents of the dataset.

+See the live prototype at [http://nla.stsiinc.biz/](http://nla.stsiinc.biz/).

 ## Installation
 *Windows Users should perform the following steps using the Git Shell*